bhavikmunot/ArtisanApplication/backend/README.md

 ```

-run the following command to run the API server
+run the following command to run the API server from the backend folder
 ```commandline
  uvicorn src.main:app --reload
 ```